 You should know that your doctor usually has a good reason she wants you to take a particular medication at bedtime, even if she doesn’t explain it.
 We doctors are bad at explaining those kinds of details in the moment!
 But here’s the scoop.

-A more common reason your doctor wants you to take a particular medication at night is because it will simply work better if you take it then.
+A more common reason your doctor wants you to take a particular med at night is because it will simply work better if you take it then.
 Let’s go through some examples of this.

 Common Medications Best Taken at Bedtime